-Adverse reactions that occurred with a frequency of < 0.1% in subjects who received gadobutrol injection include: hypersensitivity/anaphylactic reaction, loss of consciousness, convulsion, parosmia, tachycardia, palpitation, dry mouth, malaise and feeling cold.

-Postmarketing Experience The following additional adverse reactions have been reported during postmarketing use of gadobutrol injection.
-Because these reactions are reported voluntarily from a population of uncertain size, it is not possible to reliably estimate their frequency or establish a causal relationship to drug exposure.
+occurred with a frequency of < 0.1% in subjects who received gadobutrol include: hypersensitivity/anaphylactic react issing Experience, in adverse reactions have been reported during postmarketing use of gadobutrol.
+Because these reactions are reported voluntarily from on of uncertain size, it is not possible to reliably estimate their frequency or establish a causal relationship to drup exposure. enic Systemic Fihrasis (NSF)

-Cardiac arrest Nephrogenic Systemic Fibrosis (NSF) Hypersensitivity reactions (anaphylactic shock, circulatory collapse, respiratory arrest, pulmonary edema, bronchospasm, cyanosis, oropharyngeal swelling, laryngeal edema, blood pressure increased, chest pain, angioedema, conjunctivitis, hyperhidrosis, cough, sneezing, burning sensation, and pallor) [see Warnings and Precautions (5.3)].
-General Disorders and Administration Site Conditions: Adverse events with variable onset and duration have been reported after GBCA administration [see Warnings and Precautions (5.4)].
-These include fatigue, asthenia, pain syndromes, and heterogeneous clusters of symptoms in the neurological, cutaneous, and musculoskeletal systems.
-Skin: Gadolinium associated plaques Gastrointestinal Disorders: Acute pancreatitis with onset within 48 hours after GBCA administration
+ypersensitivity reactions (anaphylactic shock, circulatory collapse, respiratory arrest, pulmonary edema, bronchospasm, cyanosis, oropharyngeal swelling, aryngeal edema, blood pressure increased, chest pain, angioedema, conjunctivitis, hyperhidrosis, cough, sneezing, burning sensation, and pallor) /see nd Precadulors (3.3)]. orders and Administration Site Conditions: Adverse events with variable onset and duration have been reported after GBCA administration [see and musculosaetical systems.
+Skin: Gadolinium associated plaques Gastrointestinal Disorders: Acute pancreatitis with onset within 48 hours after GBCA administration now commany.
+GBCAs cross the placenta and result in fetal exposure and gadolinium retention.
+The human data on the association between GBCAs and adverse fetal outcomes are limited and inconclusive (see Data).
+In animal reproduction studies, although teratogenicity was not observed, embryolethality was observed in monkeys, rabbits and rats receiving intravenous gadobutrol during organogenesis at doses 8 times and above the recommended human dose.
+Retardation of embryonal development was observed in rabbits and rats receiving intravenous gadobutrol during organogenesis at doses 8 and 12 times, respectively, the recommended human dose (see Data).
+Because of the potential risks of gadolinium to the fetus, use gadobutrol only if imaging is essential during pregnancy